Top 10 Planning Tools Every Young Planner Should Know

 Planning isn’t just about data; it’s about storytelling.
 Use these tools to design compelling reports, maps, flyers, and presentations that make your ideas stand out.

-6. Community Engagement Platforms (MetroQuest, Bang the Table)
+6. Community Engagement Tools (MetroQuest, Bang the Table)

 Engaging the public is key.
 These platforms help you gather feedback, run surveys, and host virtual meetings in ways that are user-friendly and inclusive.